 - Physical conduct that may involve unwanted touching of a victim or impeding a victim’s ability to move

 - Verbal conduct around a victim involving sexual activity, degrading comments about a person’s appearance, lewd remarks, comments about a victim’s clothing or body, sexually explicit jokes, and more

 State and federal law protect people who are the focus of sexual harassment, individuals who may have witnessed sexual harassment, as well as those who help support victims of sexual harassment.
-It's important to realize sexual harassment does not always involve sexual motivation or desire.
-This activity can be caused by the desire of a perpetrator to abuse their power, subjugate others, or simply for control.
+Sexual harassment does not always involve sexual motivation or desire.
+This activity could occur when the perpetrator intends to abuse their power, subjugate others, or take control.
 Laws designed to protect people against sexual harassment are gender-neutral.
 It does not need to involve individuals of the opposite sex.

-As an experienced sexual harassment lawyer Los Angeles, we know about the federal law designed to protect victims of sexual harassment.
-It is Title VII of the Civil Rights Act of 1964.
-It applies to all employers who have fifteen or more employees.
-In California, there is the California Fair Employment and Housing Act (FEHA).
+Title VII of the Civil Rights Act of 1964: This law applies to all employers with fifteen or more employees.
+In California, California Fair Employment and Housing Act (FEHA) is an adaptation of Title VII to further protect workers from harassment and discrimination.
 With this law, there is no requirement for a minimum number of employees for someone to pursue a case of sexual harassment.
-It also provides victims with broader protections when compared to Title VII.

 It is important to know that preventing sexual harassment in the workplace is not your responsibility.
 However, it is the responsibility of the leadership and management team to prevent such unlawful acts from occurring.